List of Hollyoaks characters introduced in 2015: Hannah Hay-O'Connor

-Hannah Katy Hay-O'Connor is the daughter of Sinead O'Connor (Hollyoaks) and Ste Hay.
+Hannah Katy Hay-O'Connor is the daughter of Sinead O'Connor (Stephanie Davis) and Ste Hay (Kieron Richardson).
 She was born on 21 May 2015, leaving later that year.
 Hannah returned on 8 October 2018, with her mother.

 Hannah was produced on a one-night stand between her parents, Sinead and Ste, whilst Ste was in a relationship with John-Paul McQueen (James Sutton).
 When Sinead discovers she is pregnant, she did not know who the father is, due to her affair with Tony Hutchinson (Nick Pickard).
 Her stepmother Diane thinks it is his, causing herself to separated with Tony, until Sinead reveals that Ste is the father during his and John-Paul's wedding, shocking the entire McQueens and her family.
 With the help of John-Paul, she and Ste decide to raise their child together, until Sinead ends this, upon discovering that Ste has HIV.

-However, she changed her mind and allowed Ste to be part of Hannah's life, until she discovers his affair with Harry Thompson, causing herself and Hannah to leave the village.
+However, she changed her mind and allowed Ste to be part of Hannah's life, until she discovers his affair with Harry Thompson (Parry Glasspool), causing herself and Hannah to leave the village.
 Three years later, she returns to the village and allows Ste once again to be with Hannah, however upon discovering that he joins the Far-Right group, she bans him until he leaves the group.
 She later leaves with her mother after her father arrested.
 A year later after her father leave the group due to Stuart death and Jonny arrested, Sinead allowed Ste to see her anytime he wants along with his other children upon learning that the two men used him to against her former fiancé Sami and his family.